Why Do We Need a Constitution?

 - Upholding human rights and democratic values

+Why do we need a constitution?
+We need a constitution to prevent the nepotism in the country.
 The constitution gives a foundational structure for its political community.
 The constitution decides what form of government it should follow and its roles in the political community, along with its limitations.

 This would help in preventing the government from acting arbitrarily.
 The constitution would prevent those who are in power from getting too powerful and oppressive.
 Therefore, here we can say that constitutionalism is always opposite of the despotism.

-Despotic governments are governments which are not bound by any superior law or authority or constitution.
+Despotic governments are governments that are not bound by any superior law or authority or constitution.
 And, such types of governments govern the people of that country with the intent of securing their selfish interests, even at the cost of the basic human rights of their people.